rparet/simulacrum/packages/auth0/README.md

 ## Quick Start

-This quick start assumes you have your own app with auth0.
+This quick start assumes you have your own app with Auth0.

+> [!IMPORTANT]
+> The Auth0 clients expect the server to be served as `https`, and will throw an error if it is served as `http`.
+Currently, we rely on a certificate available in the home directory.
+On first run, you will see instructions on how to set up this certificate through `mkcert`.

 ### Using Default User